-The canonical heights of subvarieties are important in the study of density small points because of the following proposition.
+The canonical heights of subvarieties are important in the study of density of small points because of the following proposition.

-\begin{citeProposition} [Corollary~4.4 in \cite{gubler2}] Let $A$ be an abelian variety over $\overline{K}$, let $L$ be an even ample line bundle on $A$, and let $X$ be a closed subvariety of $A$.
+\begin{citeProposition} [Corollary~4.4 in \cite{gubler2}] Let $A$ be an abelian variety over $\overline{K}$, $L$ an even ample line bundle on $A$, and let $X$ be a closed subvariety of $A$.
 Then $X$ has dense small points if and only if $\widehat{h}_{L} (X) = 0$. \end{citeProposition}